bibiygarcia/bibiygarcia.github.io/projects/FuelProjectManager.md

 - TOTAL NEEDED: 2,123 gal = 5 pods
 - STORAGE CAPACITY: 3,150 gal = 7 pods
 - REMAINING NEEDED: 0 gal = 0 P.O.L deliveries required

+# In Summary
+Now we'll summarize what a year's difference would have looked like, when using the Fuel Program Manager.
+In 2019, the 729 ACS (Air Control Squadron) participated in 6 exercises.
+If each exercise, had been comparatively the same as the "Raging Bull Exercise", the 729 would have been able to save:

+#### PER EXERCISE SAVINGS:
+- 4 to 5 man hours per exercise in calculating and research
+- nearly $33,000 per exercise in fuel budget
+- 9 P.O.L deliveries (fuel deliveries scheduled) per exercise

+#### ANNUAL SAVINGS:
+- 24 to 30 man hours per year
+- nearly $198,000 per year
+- 54 P.O.L deliveries (fuel deliveries scheduled) per year

 ## Conclusion
 To conclude this presentation the Fuel Project Manager allows squadrons to: